ChengCalvin/shopify-backend-UI-2022/README.md

 ## To run this project

-To run this project you just need to do `npm install` followed by `npm run start`
+To run this project you just need to do `npm install` followed by `npm run start` as well as the server in the github link above

 ## Idea